torvalds/linux/Documentation/admin-guide/media/vivid.rst

 This driver supports cropping, composing and scaling in any combination.
 Normally which features are supported can be selected through the Vivid controls, but it is also possible to hardcode it when the module is loaded through the ccs_cap_mode and ccs_out_mode module options.
-See section 1 on the details of these module options.
+See "Configuring the driver" on the details of these module options.

 This allows you to test your application for all these variations.